maxwellpeterson/kafka-websocket-shim/README.md

 **Note:** This is a child project of [`kafka-worker`](https://github.com/maxwellpeterson/kafka-worker)

 A shim layer that enables existing Kafka clients to connect to a broker implementation running on Cloudflare Workers with minimal configuration changes.
+As with the parent project, this is a simple proof of concept and not intended to be used for anything serious.

+## Modes of Operation

+### Go Package

-This project includes a Go package that provides a `net.Conn` implementation that frames Kafka protocol messages into WebSocket messages, plus a `proxy.Dialer` and `proxy.ContextDialer` implementation for creating these connections.
-It also includes a standalone TCP proxy that provides the same functionality, and can be used with Kafka clients written in other languages.
+For Kafka clients written in Go, this project provides a Go package with a `net.Conn` implementation that frames Kafka protocol messages into WebSocket messages, plus a `proxy.Dialer` and `proxy.ContextDialer` implementation that creates these connections.

+See [`kafka-worker-demo`](https://github.com/maxwellpeterson/kafka-worker-demo) for an example that uses this package with the [`franz-go`](https://github.com/twmb/franz-go) client.

+### TCP Proxy

+For Kafka clients written in other languages, this project provides a standalone TCP proxy that frames Kafka protocol messages into WebSocket messages and forwards them to the broker implementation.

+See [`kafka-worker-demo`](https://github.com/maxwellpeterson/kafka-worker-demo) for an example that uses the proxy with the [`kafka-python`](https://github.com/dpkp/kafka-python) client.

 ## How It Works